lsong44/bookworm/README.md

 To install and run the BookWorm application, follow these steps:

 1. Install Java-17 Open JDK and Maven 3.8.8 locally
+1. Install Azure Cosmos DB emulator and start the
+1. Set up SSL certificates by first downloading the cert for https://localhost:8081/_explorer/index.html from browser (click the pad lock on left of the url and export cert)

+    ```sh
+    keytool -import -alias cosmosdb-emulator-cert -file localhost.crt -keystore cosmosdb-emulator.jks -storepass cosmos
+    ```

+    Place the generated jks file to designed folder.

 1. Clone the repository:

    ```sh